 And, if you fancy something simpler (and available to take away) he has just opened a new joint Nichis Cooking next door, with a great range of roast chicken, pies and other dishes.

 Fancy Mexican?
 Then you are now spoilt for choice in Pradollano.

-Nearby, is Calambrito, a lovely space, with an equally good mix of Mexican favourites.
+If Mexican is your thing then Calambrito is a lovely space with a good mix of Mexican favourites.